Norman Farb, PhD

 Norm received his B.A. from the University of Waterloo, his Ph.D. from the University of Toronto, and postdoctoral training at the Rotman Research Institute.
 His research focuses on the cognitive neuroscience of human identity and emotion, with a focus on how cognitive biases shape emotional reactions that determine well-being.
 Hobbies include yoga, frisbee, sci-fi novels, and reality TV shows about cooking.

 Thomas completed his BA in psychology with computer science minor at the University of Waterloo and his MA in psychology at the University of Toronto.
-His research involves building an understanding of meta-awareness - the moment we notice we were not paying attention - and tools for enhancing meta-awareness, such as meditation, from a cognitive neuroscience perspective.
-He has also researched psychedelic microdosing and has a strong commitment to open science.
+His research attempts to understand meta-awareness: the moment we notice we were not paying attention.
+His work focuses on methods and tools for measuring meta-awareness and measuring the potential of meditation to enhance meta-awareness, all from a rigorous cognitive neuroscientific perspective.
+Thomas is also the Research Director at the Center for Psychedelic Studies and has a strong commitment to open science and sharing findings openly.
 Thomas enjoys dark chocolate, classic literature, and, in general, decadence.

 Phil received his B.A. from Concordia University, and is currently completing his M.A. degree in the Psychological Clinical Science program housed at the University of Toronto Scarborough.
 His research interests revolve around the cognitive-affective and neurobiological mechanisms underlying problem-focused coping and affect regulation in both healthy and psychiatric populations.
 His hobbies include meditation, fitness training, redditing, and sticking it to the man.